itsumura-h/nim-allographer/README.md

 ```
 export PATH=$PATH:~/.nimble/bin
 ```
-After install allographer, "attorney" command is going to be able to use.
+After install allographer, "dbtool" command is going to be available.

 ### Create config file
 ```
 cd /your/project/dir
-attorney makeConf
+dbtool makeConf
 ```
 `/your/project/dir/conf/database.ini` will be generated